docker/compose/docs/reference/compose_cp.md

 # docker compose cp

 <!---MARKER_GEN_START-->
-Copy files/folders between a service container and the local filesystem
+Copy files or folders between a service container and the local filesystem.

 ### Options